 (iii) proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-(iv) the directors have prepared the annual accounts on a going concern basis;
+(iv) the annual accounts have been prepared on a going concern basis;

 (v) proper internal financial controls to be followed by the Company has been laid downand that such internal financial controls are adequate and were operating effectively; and

-(vi) proper systems to ensure compliance with theprovisions of all applicable laws hasbeen devised and that such systems are adequate and operatingeffectively.
+(vi) that the Directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems are adequate and operatingeffectively.

 The policy on Related Party Transactions as approved by the Board is uploaded on theCompany's website http:// www.goldiam.com/download/policv/Policv%20on%20Related%20Party%20Transaction.pdf.
-None of the Directors have any pecuniary relationshipsor transactions vis--vis the Company.
+None of the Directors have any pecuniary relationshipsor transactions vis-a-vis the Company.